PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "We should help him," said Relan.

 "En-henh.
 You think he would help you?"
 Boltac said, already turning to run.
 Relan gripped his sword.
 For a moment he was trapped there.
 Torn between the desire to do the right thing, and his certain knowledge that Rattick was an evil man.
-For a moment, he watched the shadows tear at each other for a moment.
+He watched the shadows tear at each other.
 Then he turn and ran.

-He quickly caught up with the wheezing, slow-moving Boltac.
-Straining under the weight of his brown sack, and his overloaded frame, Boltac looked at Relan and struggled to say, "If you feel raw about it kid, you can try and rescue him later."
+When he caught up with the wheezing, slow-moving Boltac. the merchant was already struggling under the weight of his brown sack.
+Boltac looked at Relan and struggled to say, "If you feel raw about it kid, you can try and rescue him later."

 Relan ran ahead.
 Thinking that he was being drawn into danger as the moth is drawn to the candle flame.
 Yes, maybe this was it.
 Maybe this was his chance to be heroic.